Christian Eriksen: UEFA Euro 2020 cardiac arrest

-2022 return to international football
+Return to international football

 Eriksen returned to international football on 26 March 2022, coming on at half-time in a 4–2 loss against the Netherlands, scoring two minutes into his return.
+He was included in the squad for the 2022 FIFA World Cup, playing in every minute of Denmark's campaign as they finished bottom of Group D.

+Eriksen was included in the squad for UEFA Euro 2024.
+He scored in Denmark's opening Group C match against Slovenia that ended in a 1–1 draw.
+In the last group stage encounter against Serbia, he featured in his 133rd international match, becoming the most-capped Danish player ahead of his teammate Simon Kjær.

+In August 2025, after Eriksen's departure from Manchester United, Danish national team coach Brian Riemer excluded Eriksen from the national team's squad for the 2026 World Cup qualification matches in September.
+Riemer stated weeks prior that he would exclude Eriksen if the midfielder was not signed with a club.
+On 30 September, after having signed with German club Wolfsburg, Eriksen returned to the national team squad list ahead of two World Cup qualification matches in October.

 Style of play

 Described as a "classic number ten" in the media, Eriksen's favoured position is in a free role in the centre of the pitch as an attacking midfielder behind the forwards; however, he is a tactically versatile player, who is also capable of playing as a central midfielder or mezzala in a 4–3–3 system (as was the case during his first years with Ajax), and as a right winger in a 4–2–3–1 formation.
 He has also been used on the left flank on occasion, or as a second striker.

 Possessing significant vision, passing range, crossing accuracy, set-piece delivery, creativity, technical skills, movement, and an ability to read the game, as well as good balance and co-ordination, Eriksen is highly regarded by pundits for his ability to orchestrate attacking moves for his team with his distribution, create or exploit spaces with his runs, and provide assists to his teammates; his range of skills make him an effective playmaker and creator of chances.
 In addition to his talent, he is also known for his work-rate and intelligence on the pitch.
 He is also known for his eye for goal from midfield, and for his ability to strike the ball with power and accuracy with either foot, despite being naturally right-footed, in particular from distance; moreover, he has also established himself as a free kick specialist.

 Due to his playing style, nationality, and role, pundits have compared him to his compatriots Michael and Brian Laudrup, who were two of his major influences in his youth, as well as Wesley Sneijder and Rafael van der Vaart; Eriksen has also cited Francesco Totti as an inspiration.